jacobmenick/sampling/README.md

 ```html
 <script src="node_modules/discrete-sampling/dist/discrete.js"></script>
 ```
-and then use the require statement.
+and then the library will be accessible through the global variables `SJS` and `Sampling`.

 ## Currently Supported